-- About 10% of women have extremely dense breasts.
+- About 1 out of every 10 women have very dense breasts.

-- Around 40% have heterogeneous density, which means their breasts are mostly dense with some areas of fat.
+- Around 4 out of every 10 women have heterogeneous density.
+That means their breasts are mostly dense, with some areas of fat.

-- Only about 10% of women have breasts that are mostly fatty, with little or no fibrous and glandular tissue.
+- About 1 out of every 10 women have breasts that are mostly fat.
+They have no fibrous and glandular tissue, or very little.

-We spoke with Sandra Brennan, Director of Radiology at MSK Westchester, about what doctors know about breast density and what steps women with dense breasts can take to increase the likelihood that any cancer they may develop is detected early.
+Sandra Brennan, Director of Radiology at MSK Westchester provides more information below about breast density.
+She shares steps people with dense breasts can take to find cancer early.

 What causes dense breasts?

-Is there anything women can do to reduce their breast density?
+Is there anything you can do to reduce your breast density?

-What are the screening recommendations for women with dense breasts?
+What are MSK’s breast cancer screening recommendations for people with dense breasts?

-What are some of the screening tests and other services that are available at MSK Westchester?
+What breast cancer screening tests and services are available at MSK?

-For those who need a breast biopsy, we perform a number of nonsurgical procedures at MSK Westchester.
+If you need a breast biopsy, we offer nonsurgical procedures.
 These include percutaneous ultrasound-guided core biopsies, fine-needle aspirations, stereotactic breast biopsies, and MRI-guided biopsies.
-People who are having surgery at Memorial Hospital in Manhattan can have their preoperative seed localizations and sentinel node injections done at MSK Westchester.
+People who are having surgery at Memorial Hospital in Manhattan can have pre-surgical procedures at our regional locations.
+This includes radioactive seed localizations and sentinel node injections.